pyvec/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 (*remove* or *remove directory*).

 > [warning] Warning!
-> The command line does not have a Recycle Bin!
+> The command line does not have a Recycle Bin or an Undo button!
 Everything will be deleted for good.
 > Every time, make sure that you are deleting the right folder.

 In Unix, you have to write `rmdir -rv` (minus,`r`, `v`).
 The parameter deletes everything